-Born in the bayous and brought to a boil in cast-iron, Jambalaya is comfort with a pulse: smoky sausage, tender chicken, sweet peppers, and rice that drinks in every spice.
-Cooked in one pot, served to many—this is weeknight ease with company-worthy swagger.
+Born in the bayous and brought to a boil in cast iron, Jambalaya is comfort with a pulse—smoky sausage, tender chicken, sweet peppers, and rice that drinks in every spice.
+Our house riff adds Castelvetrano olives, tri-color peppers, and lemon for a bright, briny finish—New Orleans brass with a Mediterranean grace note.
+Weeknight simple.
+Company worthy.
+Always a little dangerous in the best way.

 Ingredients